Percutaneous endoscopic gastrostomy: Techniques

 PEG tubes with rigid, fixed "bumpers" are removed endoscopically.
 The PEG tube is pushed into the stomach so that part of the tube is visible behind the bumper.
 An endoscopy snare is then passed through the endoscope, and passed over the bumper so that the tube adjacent to the bumper is grasped.
 The external part of the tube is then cut, and the tube is withdrawn into the stomach, and then pulled up into the esophagus and removed through the mouth.
 The PEG site heals without intervention.

 PEG tubes with a collapsible or deflatable bumper can be removed using traction (simply by pulling the PEG tube out through the abdominal wall).

 History

 The first percutaneous endoscopic gastrostomy performed on a child was on June 12, 1979, at the Rainbow Babies & Children's Hospital, University Hospitals of Cleveland.
-Dr. Michael W.L.
-Gauderer, pediatric surgeon, Dr. Jeffrey Ponsky, endoscopist, and Dr. James Bekeny, surgical resident, performed the procedure on a 4 1/2-month-old child with inadequate oral intake.
-The authors of the technique, Dr. Michael W.L.
-Gauderer and Dr. Jeffrey Ponsky, first published the technique in 1980.
+Michael W.L.
+Gauderer, pediatric surgeon, Jeffrey Ponsky, endoscopist, and James Bekeny, surgical resident, performed the procedure on a 4 1/2-month-old child with inadequate oral intake.
+The authors of the technique, Michael W.L.
+Gauderer and Jeffrey Ponsky, first published the technique in 1980.
 In 2001, the details of the development of the procedure were published, the first author being the originator of the technique itself.